-14. E-mail Policies
+15. E-mail Policies

 The following policies apply to all emails between students and the Professor.
 Please respect the fact that the Professor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
-Unproductive emails will receive a reply saying only "Please see Email Policies on the course outline".
+Unacceptable emails will receive a reply saying only "Please see Email Policies on the course outline".
+Also be aware that overuse of the same subject line in multiple rounds of correspondence can sometimes cause emails to go to "junk mail".

-14.1 UWO.CA Email Addresses Only
+15.1 UWO.CA Email Addresses Only